Hydroelectricity in China

 Hydroelectricity is currently China's largest renewable energy source and the second overall after coal.

-China's installed hydroelectric capacity in 2015 was 356 GW, up from 172 GW in 2009, including 23 GW of pumped storage hydroelectricity capacity.
+According to the International Hydropower Association, China is the worlds largest producer of hydroelectricity as of 2021.
+China's installed hydroelectric capacity in 2021 was 390.9 GW (including 36.4 GW of pumped storage hydroelectricity capacity) up from 233 GW in 2011.

-According to the International Hydropower Association China is the worlds largest producer of hydroelectricity in 2021.
-In 2018, hydropower generated 1,232 TWh of power, accounting for roughly 18% of China's total electricity generation.
+That year, hydropower generated 1,300 TWh of power, an increase of 68 TWh over 2018 when hydropower generated 1,232 TWh of power, accounting for roughly 18% of China's total electricity generation.